Esri/arcgis-maps-sdk-kotlin-toolkit/README.md

 ### Testing

-In order to run *local* tests of all modules and get an aggregated test report, run the following at the root folder of the project:
+In order to run *local* (non-instrumented) tests of all modules and get an aggregated test report, run the following at the root folder of the project:
 ```
 ./gradlew testAggregatedReport
 ```